by John Aitken

 This consolidation comes through the discipling of new believers and in establishing churches with elders who can care and teach.
 The strategic mission priority of training leaders is partly achieved through Bible teachers from the UK.
 We also supply indigenous elders and teachers with materials to enable them to teach others.
-Mission partners must be committed to developing indigenous leaders with a view to building strong and independent local churches.
+Mission partners should be committed to developing indigenous leaders with a view to building strong and independent local churches.

 During 2020, let us work together and pray that the Lord will provide workers to serve in these areas, and that the church in the UK will continue to play its part in the Great Commission.